dineshkokare123/Segment_Dectect_App/README.md

 ContentView.swift: The main SwiftUI view for image selection, display, and running the processing function.

-🛠️ Setup and Installation
+🛠️ Setup and Installation:
-Prerequisites
+Prerequisites:

-Xcode (latest version recommended).
+Xcode (latest version recommended):

 An Apple Developer Account (Free or Paid) to run on a physical device.